Hieromon/AutoConnect/mkdocs/api.md

 void handleClient()
 ```

 Process the AutoConnect menu interface.
-It will be processed the client request too contained in the user sketch handler by calling the host *handleClient::ESP8266WebServer* from the Autoconnect internally.
+It will be processed the client request too contained in the user sketch handler by calling from inside of AutoConnect to the hosted *ESP8266WebServer::handleClient*.

 #### handleRequest